Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Semiclassical dynamics on the deformation potential: Ray trajectories

 We numerically investigate the electron scattering by the deformation potential using a fourth-order symplectic scheme for integration~\cite{YoshidaSymplectic}.
 For each temperature, we run thousands of trajectories with the same initial kinetic energy $E_F$, using random initial directions and positions, and several realizations of the random deformation potential.
 Then, average momentum relaxation time can be calculated from the simulation results.

 The deformation potential and electron trajectories are shown in Fig. \ref{semicl}.
 On the top, the contour maps of the deformation potentials for two different temperatures are given.
 On the bottom, the electron trajectories launched from a point in space over a small range of angles are shown.
-In this semiclassical regime, electrons make small-angle forward scatterings under the deformation potential and they exhibit branched flow~\cite{topinka2001coherent,Heller2008, metzger2010universal,segev}.
+In this classical and perturbative regime (region III in Fig. \ref{fig:phasediaBoth}), electrons make small-angle forward scatterings under the deformation potential and they exhibit branched flow~\cite{topinka2001coherent,Heller2008, metzger2010universal,segev}.
 Electrons forming branched flow patterns have been experimentally shown in 2D electron gas at very low temperatures~\cite{topinka2001coherent}.
-The forces from the semiclassical deformation potential on conduction electrons have the correct properties to explain electron deflection and pure metal Drude resistivity as checked by numerics (not shown) and perturbation theory.
-For normal metal parameters, the fluctuation of the deformation potential is far smaller than Fermi energy, i.e., $V_{\textrm{rms}}\ll E_F$, so it is in perturbative regime and the numerics give consistent result with the perturbation theory given below.
+The forces from the semiclassical deformation potential on conduction electrons have the correct properties to explain electron deflection and pure metal Drude resistivity as checked by numerical results and perturbation theory as shown in Fig. \ref{CPT}.
+For region III in Fig. \ref{fig:phasediaBoth}, perturbative and classical regime, the classical simulations give consistent results with not only the classical perturbation theory, but also quantum simulation and perturbation theory given in the main text as explained in the next section.